mimichengolf/twodirections/README.md

 This project was a formative assignment for Fundamentals of Data Science as a part of the MSc Social Data Science program at the Oxford Internet Institute, taught by Bernie Hogan

-The project was a joint effort by **Mimi Chen, Jennifer Gossen, Gian Jaeger, Ami Kashimna, and Matttéo Larrodé**
+The project was a joint effort by **Mimi Chen, Jennifer Gossen, Gian Jaeger, Ami Kashimna, and Mattéo Larrodé**

 The data for this project was collected using scripts from oii-fsds-wikipedia.
 Further instructions can be found at https://github.com/berniehogan/oii-fsds-wikipedia